Skip to content

 What is the NIST CSF?

 The NIST Cybersecurity Framework (CSF) is a set of guidelines and best practices designed by the National Institute of Standards and Technology to help organizations manage cybersecurity risks.
-Adaptable to any organization’s needs, it consists of five core functions: Identify, Protect, Detect, Respond, and Recover.
+Adaptable to any organization’s needs, it consists of six core functions: Govern, Identify, Protect, Detect, Respond, and Recover.
 These functions guide organizations in recognizing risks, safeguarding assets, detecting incidents, responding to threats, and restoring operations.
 Using the NIST CSF can enhance an organization’s cybersecurity resilience and protect it against cyber threats.

 • Identify critical assets, systems, and data.